✈️

 Visas and Arrival

-Visa on Arrival”
+Visa on Arrival in Lagos

 If you’re coming for less than 30 days, getting a “Visa on Arrival” is the way to go.

-• A scan of your passport
+• Scan of your passport

-• A passport photo
+• Passport photo

 • Copy of your round trip flight booking

-• The local company’s corporate registration (CAC) certificate.
+• Local company’s corporate registration (CAC) certificate.

 As an American, this theoretically costs $160 and you can pay and submit these documents yourself two weeks before your travel date via the Nigerian Immigration Service website.
 Practically, the payment portal is often broken and even if you are able to pay, they may not process your application promptly.

 Because of this, I recommend submitting your documents through a local visa consultant (e.g. Putovati Consulting or Travel Range) who can help with the invitation letter + registration certificate and will be able to follow-up to make sure everything is processed on time and correctly.
 For Americans, this costs ~$220 and processing should only take a few days.
-For other countries, it can cost closer to $320 - $350.
+For other countries, it can cost closer to $350.

 Business / Tourists Visas